 - Receive $500 of professional development money in the first year of the learning community.

-- Develop knowledge of learning outcomes for community-based learning and assessment resources such as the civic engagement rubric.
+- Develop knowledge of learning outcomes for community-based learning and assessment resources.

 - Build a network of peers committed to community-based learning and research.